octobercms/docs/backend-relations.md

 * **label** - a label for the relation, in the singular tense, required.
 * **emptyMessage** - a message to display when the relationship is empty, optional.
+* **readOnly** - disables the ability to add, update, delete or create relations. default: false

 The configuration options listed below are optional.